Last Updated: February 15, 2017

 14U Practice Schedule (ages 13-14)

 18U Practice Schedule (High School)

-Players ages as of April 30, 2016.
-10 year olds will be placed either in the 10U or 12U group based on the player's ability.
+Players ages are as of April 30, 2017.
+10 year olds will be placed in either the 10U or 12U group based on the player's ability.

 ABOUT THE MIDNIGHT SUNS BASEBALL CLUB

 The Midnight Suns Baseball Club is a non-profit organization that provides opportunities for our youth in Juneau to build character and develop life skills while learning how to play America’s favorite past time - baseball.
 We focus on developing fundamental baseball skills, the importance of teamwork, and teach them how dedication, commitment and a strong work ethic can help them accomplish any goals they set for themselves, both on and off the field.

 The Midnight Suns Baseball Club offers a winter skills development program for players from age 8-18.
 The program is from October through March leading right up to the Gastineau Channel Little League and high school baseball seasons.
 MSBC offers practices and clinics conducted by guest coaches with college, minor league and major league baseball experience.

 MSBC also offers to those selected for the 18U, 14U and 12U teams the opportunity to travel out of state.
 In the past, the 18U team has traveled to California and Arizona in the fall and spring while the 14U team has traveled to Arizona during Spring Break and the 12U team has traveled to Washington State during Labor Day weekend.